PapersRepo/partialAutoencoders/readme.md

 - **working_training_dataset**: contains the uncompressed validation dataset to be used during the actual training.
 All the images must be contained in the **val** subfolder;

-## Running the model in evaluation mode and creating the paper figures.
+## Running the model in evaluation mode and creating the paper figures

 Follow these instructions to run the code in evaluation mode and recreate the paper figures: